 Limitations

-While Manual Therapy is used for most conditions treated at this clinic, it is almost never the only approach that is used.
-Other interventions may include exercise, postural correction, advanced therapeutic modalities such as shortwave diathermy, electrical stimulation and biofeedback.
+While Manual Therapy is used for many conditions treated here, it is almost never the only treatment intervention.
+Others may include exercise, postural correction, advanced therapeutic modalities such as shockwave, magnetic stimulation and biofeedback.

-The skillful combination of these interventions – a so-called multi-modal approach – is what makes the overall therapy so effective.
+The skillful combination of these interventions is what makes the overall therapy so effective.

 References